1fabiopereira/react-native-pdf-extractor/website/docs/configuration.md

 ### Clear cache

-To avoid cache problems we suggest clean android build cache, for do that, execute:
+To avoid cache problems we suggest to clean android build cache, execute the command bellow for it:

 ```sh
 (cd android/ && ./gradlew clean)